sematext/docs/docs/integration/kubernetes.md

 *   Received bytes - Received amount of bytes on the network interface
 *   Received packets - Received amount of packets on the network interface
 *   Received errors - Received amount of errors on the network interface
-*   Dropped ingresspackets - The amount of dropped inbound packets on the network interface
+*   Dropped ingress packets - The amount of dropped inbound packets on the network interface
 *   Transmitted bytes - Transmitted amount of bytes on the network interface
 *   Transmitted packets - Transmitted amount of packets on the network interface
 *   Transmitted errors - Transmitted amount of errors on the network interface